cloud-ark/kubeplus/README.rst

 .. _Operators: https://coreos.com/operators/

 The main challenge in this approach is interoperability between Custom Resources from different Operators.
 KubePlus Platform toolkit focuses on solving this challenge by standardizing on how application developers can easily discover and use Custom Resources in a cluster.
-Specifically, it provides a way for application developers to obtain 'man page' like static information, and 'pstree' like dynamic information for Custom Resources directly through 'kubectl'.
 Equipped with this information application developers can then create their platform stacks with correct YAML definitions of various Custom Resources.

-Platform stacks thus defined 'as Code' using Custom Resources provide true portability across Cloud providers, and across different environments as the entire stack is running on Kubernetes.
+Platform stacks thus defined 'as Code' using Custom Resources provide true portability across Cloud providers, and across different environments, as the entire stack is running on Kubernetes.
 It also enables Kubernetes YAML to become the common language between Operations teams and application development teams.

 .. .. image:: ./docs/KubePlus-Flow.jpg